U+23DA was added to Unicode in version 4.1 (2005). It belongs to the block Miscellaneous Technical in the Basic Multilingual Plane.

 The Wikipedia has the following information about this codepoint:

 For measurement purposes, the Earth serves as a (reasonably) constant potential reference against which other potentials can be measured.
 An electrical ground system should have an appropriate current-carrying capability to serve as an adequate zero-voltage reference level.
 In electronic circuit theory, a "ground" is usually idealized as an infinite source or sink for charge, which can absorb an unlimited amount of current without changing its potential.
 Where a real ground connection has a significant resistance, the approximation of zero potential is no longer valid.
-Stray voltages or earth potential rise effects will occur, which may create noise in signals or if large enough will produce an electric shock hazard.
+Stray voltages or earth potential rise effects will occur, which may create noise in signals or produce an electric shock hazard if large enough.

-The use of the term ground (or earth) is so common in electrical and electronics applications that circuits in portable electronic devices such as cell phones and media players as well as circuits in vehicles may be spoken of as having a "ground" connection without any actual connection to the Earth, despite "common" being a more appropriate term for such a connection.
-This is usually a large conductor attached to one side of the power supply (such as the "ground plane" on a printed circuit board) which serves as the common return path for current from many different components in the circuit.
+The use of the term ground (or earth) is so common in electrical and electronics applications that circuits in portable electronic devices, such as cell phones and media players, as well as circuits in vehicles, may be spoken of as having a "ground" or chassis ground connection without any actual connection to the Earth, despite "common" being a more appropriate term for such a connection.
+That is usually a large conductor attached to one side of the power supply (such as the "ground plane" on a printed circuit board), which serves as the common return path for current from many different components in the circuit.

 System | Representation |